 Maturity also implies an adult like quality in thought and behaviour.
 For instance, sometimes adults will comment that a child is very tall for their age, or very mature in attitude.
 However, these thoughts can hold unreasonable expectations, for example, if a child is tall they’re seen as stronger, or if a child is mature in attitude they’re expected to behave in a certain way.
 Consider these points when it comes to children maturing:

-- Just because the child is tall for their age, or seems more mature doesn’t mean they don’t still have childlike needs and thoughts – always be acutely aware of their age
+- Just because the a young person is tall for their age, or seems more mature doesn’t mean they don’t still have needs and thoughts of a young person – always be acutely aware of their age

 - Be patient, maturing takes a long time

-- If expectations of adult behaviour and attitudes are not being met, consider why you would apply the same principles to children
+- If expectations of adult behaviour and attitudes are not being met, consider why you would apply the same principles to students

-- Allow children to make mistakes, they’re just children who are trying to make sense of everything in a short space of time
+- Allow students to make mistakes, they’re just young people who are trying to make sense of everything in a short space of time

 - Bee, H. & Boyd, D. The Developing Child.
 11th ed.
 Boston: Allyn and Bacon; 2007.